openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhld_0_0.md

 ### Thermostat setpoint

-Sets the thermostate setpoint
+Sets the thermostate setpoint.

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Temperature Sensor

-Indicates the current temperature
+Indicates the current temperature.

 The ```sensor_temperature1``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Thermostat mode

-Sets the thermostat
+Sets the thermostat.

 The ```thermostat_mode1``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 The following state translation is provided for this channel to the ```Number``` item type -: